dreamfactorysoftware/platform-wiki/setup-guide/common/Ruby-and-RVM-setup.md

 	$ sudo apt-get install curl
 	$ sudo apt-get install build-essential bison openssl libreadline5 \
 		libreadline-dev curl git-core zlib1g zlib1g-dev libssl-dev \
 		libxslt-dev libxml2-dev libpq-dev subversion autoconf

 (A list of these can be printed by entering `rvm notes` at the command prompt once you have RVM installed.)

 ## 2. Install RVM

 Now install RVM:

 	$ curl -L https://get.rvm.io | bash -s stable

 Edit `~/.bashrc` or `~/.zshrc` file by adding the following line to the end of the file:

 	source $HOME/.rvm/scripts/rvm

 Save the above file and **close this terminal** before proceeding.
 That way any further configuration or installation work will be RVM-aware.

 ## 3. Install a specific version of Ruby

 Now we can install all the required version of Ruby simply.
-The Snowplow Ruby applications use Ruby 1.9.3, so let's install this and make sure it's the default:
+The DreamFactory Ruby applications use Ruby 1.9.3, so let's install this and make sure it's the default:

 	$ rvm install 1.9.3 --default